jmeowmeow/PixieReport/express-progress/tasks.md

  - [ ] observe load and latency (Express or Node runtime obs?
 PM2 builtins?)
  - [X] experiment with cache.
 Implemented cache.
  - [X] "callers" and "robots" list of very recently callers by IP address.
-     *  Note that Hurricane Electric has a lookup page.
+     *  Note that Hurricane Electric has a lookup page. (bookmarked in browser)

 ### Pixie Rendering Flaw Reporting and Handling
-Add more information in an ops page, maybe frame-in some specific logs.
+Add more information in an ops page or subtly in pixie page, maybe frame-in some specific logs.
+ - [ ] What about weather conditions with no mapped image layer ("light rain showers"): loggable in devpixie json?
  - [ ] What about rarely reporting stations?
 Should we refresh the active snapshot more often?
  - [ ] What about stations with an unchanging old report? (time/date detection)
  - [ ] What about stations with no geodata?
 Is this something loggable in the uptime/debug page?
- - [ ] What about weather conditions with no mapped image layer ("light rain showers"): loggable other than console?

 ### Full METAR parse from raw METAR report.
 These items would enable running from a bulk METAR latest fetch.